valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/asset-tokenomics.md

 ## Fundamentals

-Valuit's tokenomics are structured to provide a robust, transparent, and efficient system for managing tokenized assets.
+BlockRidge's tokenomics are structured to provide a robust, transparent, and efficient system for managing tokenized assets.
 Our tokenomics model is underpinned by several key principles:

 ### Asset-Backed Tokens

-- Each token issued on the Valuit platform is backed by a tangible real-world asset, ensuring intrinsic value and stability.
+- Each token issued on the BlockRidge platform is backed by a tangible real-world asset, ensuring intrinsic value and stability.
 - This includes a variety of asset classes such as real estate, private equity, and revenue-generating businesses.
 - Asset-Backed Tokens

 ### Regulatory Compliance

 - Tokens are issued in full compliance with relevant financial regulations, ensuring legal security and investor confidence.
-- Valuit adheres to standards set by MiCA and other regulatory frameworks, providing a transparent and compliant environment.
+- BlockRidge adheres to standards set by MiCA and other regulatory frameworks, providing a transparent and compliant environment.

 ### Token Utility